pstolarz/asprext/README.md

 for the purpose of my analysis allowing effectively reverse engineering this software.

-Since I have no more time (and interest) to further work on this, I abandoned the project.
+NOTE: Since I have no more time (and interest) to further work on this, I abandoned the project.
 If someone is interested in this topic and wants to continue work on it, feel free to contact me.

 Notes
 -----